-Recent conversation with a dad at the school gates.
-After usual pleasantries:
+Overview of a conversation I had with a dad at the school gates after the usual pleasantries:

 Man: I do not usually do the school run but I thought I would give my wife the day off.